 Richard Etheridge and the Pea Island Lifesaving Service

-Etheridge was born into slavery on Roanoke Island in 1842, but was taught to read and write.
+Etheridge was born into slavery on Roanoke Island in 1842 but was taught to read and write.
 At the onset of the Civil War and after the Union had taken control of Roanoke Island in 1862, Etheridge left Roanoke Island to fight for the Union.
 He officially joined Union Army’s 36th Colored Troops in 1863, after President Abraham Lincoln issued the Emancipation Proclamation.
-Etheridge served valiantly and rose to the rank of Commissary Sergeant by the end of the war.
+Etheridge served valiantly and had risen to the rank of Commissary Sergeant by the end of the war.

-When he learned that his family members and friends living in the Freedmen’s Colony were subjected to abuses by the Union army—who failed to deliver on all their promises to take care of the freedmen—he wrote a letter with William Benson to the Commissioner of the Freedmen’s Bureau, imploring him to do something about the injustices.
+When he learned that his family members and friends living in the Freedmen’s Colony were subjected to abuses by the Union army — who failed to deliver on their promises to take care of the freedmen — he wrote a letter with William Benson to the Commissioner of the Freedmen’s Bureau, imploring him to do something about the injustices.

 “When he took command of the station, the white surfmen refused to work for him and walked away,” Darrell Collins, President of the Pea Island Preservation Society and whose uncle, Herbert Collins, was the last surfman to serve at the Pea Island Lifesaving station, said.
 “Shortly after the station burned to the ground Etheridge selected his own crew from African American men who had who served in the Civil War and were expert watermen.
 They rebuilt the station themselves.”

-“Given the times, Etheridge’s crew endured discrimination” Jami Lanier, Cultural Resource Manager for your OBX national parks, said.
+“Given the times, Etheridge’s crew endured discrimination,” Jami Lanier, Cultural Resource Manager for the Outer Banks national parks, said.
 “Nonetheless, they put their own lives in danger to fulfill the mission of the United States Life Saving Service to save lives.”

-Etheridge was a man of great valor, and he rigorously trained his crew to be able to withstand the often-treacherous weather and water conditions that the Outer Banks is known for.
-Some scholars estimate that Etheridge and his crew saved more than 600 lives over the course of 20 years.
+Etheridge was a man of great valor, and he rigorously trained his crew to be able to withstand the often-treacherous weather and water conditions the Outer Banks are known for.
+Some scholars estimate Etheridge and his crew saved more than 600 lives over the course of 20 years.